$k$-center Clustering under Perturbation Resilience: Introduction

-\item \emph{Hardness of symmetric $k$-center under $(2-\epsilon)$-perturbation resilience.} This shows that our perturbation-resilience results are tight for both symmetric and asymmetric $k$-center.
-For this hardness result, we use a reduction from a variant of perfect dominating set.
-To show that this variant is itself hard, we construct a chain of parsimonious reductions (reductions which conserve the number of solutions) starting from $3$-dimensional matching to perfect dominating set. \item \emph{Efficient algorithms for symmetric and asymmetric $k$-center under $(3, \epsilon)$-perturbation resilience.} A clustering instance satisfies $(\alpha,\epsilon)$-perturbation resilience if $\leq\epsilon n$ points switch clusters under any $\alpha$-perturbation.
-We assume the optimal clusters are of size $>2\epsilon n$ (the problem is NP-hard without this assumption).
-We show that if any single point $p$ is close to an optimal cluster other than its own, then $k-1$ centers achieve the optimal score under a carefully constructed 3-perturbation.
-Any other point we add to the set of centers must create a clustering that is $\epsilon$-close to $\OPT$, and we show all of these sets cannot simultaneously be consistent with one another, thus causing a contradiction.
-A key concept in our analysis is defining the notion of a \emph{cluster-capturing center}, which allows us to reason about which points can capture a cluster when its center is removed.
+\paragraph{Efficient algorithms for symmetric and asymmetric $k$-center under $(3,\epsilon)$-perturbation resilience.} In Section~\ref{sec:3eps}, we consider $(\alpha,\epsilon)$-perturbation resilience, which states that at most $\epsilon n$ total points can swap into or out of each cluster under any $\alpha$-perturbation.
+For symmetric $k$-center, we show that any 2-approximation algorithm will return the optimal clusters from $(3,\epsilon)$-perturbation resilient regions, assuming a mild lower bound on optimal cluster sizes, and for asymmetric $k$-center, we give an algorithm which outputs a clustering that is $\epsilon$-close to the optimal clustering.
+Our main structural tool is showing that if any single point $v$ is close to an optimal cluster other than its own, then $k-1$ centers achieve the optimal radius under a carefully constructed 3-perturbation.
+Any other point we add to the set of centers must create a clustering that is $\epsilon$-close to the optimal clustering, and we show all of these sets cannot simultaneously be consistent with one another, thus causing a contradiction.
+A key concept in our analysis is defining the notion of a cluster-capturing center, which allows us to reason about which points can capture a cluster when its center is removed.

-\item \emph{Efficient algorithm for any center-based clustering objective under weak center proximity.} Weak center proximity asks that each point be closer to its own center than to any point from any other cluster, but note that it allows a cluster center to be closer to points from different clusters than to its own.
-Thus it is not at all obvious whether efficient optimal clustering is possible in such a setting.
-We present a novel linkage-based algorithm that is able to do so.
-It works by iteratively running single linkage as a subroutine until all clusters are balanced, and then removing all but the very last link. \end{enumerate}

-The novelty of our results are manifold.
-First, our work is the first to provide a tight perturbation resilience result, thereby, painting the complete picture for $k$-center under perturbation resilience.
-Second, this is the first result where a problem is not approximable to any constant in the worst-case, but can be optimally solved under resilience to small constant perturbations.
-Third, we are the first to consider an asymmetric problem under stability.
-Our results here illustrate a stark contrast between worst-case analysis and analysis of algorithms under stability.
-Unlike approximation ratio, for which symmetric $k$-center is easily solved to a factor of $2$ but asymmetric $k$-center cannot be approximated to any constant factor, both symmetric and asymmetric $k$-center can be solved optimally under the same constant level of resilience.